MAPF-Competition/Benchmark-Archive/2023 Competition/benchmark_problems/markdown/Tutorial.md

 ### 1. Generate Random Benchmark Problems
 A benchmark may comprise multiple instances with varying numbers of agents.
-Instead of running the task generator individually for each agent count, we provide a benchmark generator capable of producing multiple instances in batches for a specified map.
+Instead of running the task generator individually for each agent count, we provide a benchmark generator capable of producing multiple instances in batches for a specified map (either a MovingAI map or a new warehouse map).

-We generate task locations by randomly sampling locations from the largest connected component of the map.
+We can generate task locations by randomly sampling locations from the largest connected component of the map.

 ####  Example Usage
 ```shell